 Of course, the fact that the richest and poorest 10% of countries bear approximately the same ratio of incomes (relative to the world mean and each other) does not suggest that the entire world distribution of incomes has remained stationary.
-To get some idea of this, note first that world GDP per capita grew at an average annual rate of about 1.5% per year over 1970-2010, the rate picking up to 2.7% over 2011-2020.8 But East Asia danced to a tune all its own.
+To get some idea of this, note first that world GDP per capita grew at an average annual rate of about 1.5% per year over 1970-2010.11 But East Asia danced to a tune all its own.
 Japan was initially the most visible, averaging 5.3% in per-capita GDP growth over 1960-1990, but similar or even higher growth rates over the same period were also characteristic of other East Asian economies: Korea (6.1%), Hong Kong (6.6%), Indonesia (3.8%), Malaysia (4.2%), Singapore (6.4%), or Thailand (5.1%).
-Despite the East Asian financial crisis in the late 1990s, these countries continued their economic advance into the 21st century, growing at annualized rates well in excess of 3% over 1990-2010, while Japan slowed to under the world average.9
+Despite the East Asian financial crisis in the late 1990s, these countries continued their economic advance into the 21st century, growing at annualized rates well in excess of 3% over 1990-2010, while Japan slowed to under the world average.12

 Impressive as these rates are, they are dwarfed by China's phenomenal performance.
 Between 1980 and 1990, China's per capita income grew at an annual rate of 7.6%.
-The corresponding figure for 1990-2010 is even higher: around 9.5%, with the rate slowing to what one can only describe as a relatively sedate pace of 5.9% over 2011-2020.
+The corresponding figure for 1990-2010 is even higher: around 9.5%.